 12 Types of Custom Packaging for Ecommerce Business

 Sometimes, it’s not just what’s on the inside that counts!
 When it comes to making a connection with your customers, it’s important to consider the type of packaging you ship your products in.
 The right exterior packaging can increase the perceived value of your product and show customers that you care about a quality presentation.

 That’s not all; good product packaging has even led to a slew of “unboxing videos,” in which people post videos on social media highlighting their excitement over receiving a particularly well-packaged product (check out YouTube’s top 15 unboxing channels here).
 Who knows?
 With the right packaging, your product could be the star of the next viral video!

-In the meantime, here are 12 types of packaging you may want to consider when it’s time to ship.
+In the meantime, here are 12 types of packaging you may want to consider when it’s time to ship, and how your warehouse kitting team chooses the right packaging, every time.

 1. Corrugated Boxes

 Corrugated boxes are better known as cardboard; it’s what you’d expect to find your new pair of Nike sneakers inside of.
 This is the most used form of transport packaging, with about 95% of North American consumer goods being shipped inside of them.
 It’s important to know that there are different types of corrugated cardboard that impact the durability and strength of the box.
 The types are differentiated by their “flutes,” which are those waves you may see in some cardboard material (flutes are found between liner boards, which are glued on top and on bottom).

 Generally, the larger the size of the flute, the better the cushioning and compression resistance.
 You’ll want to be sure the product you’re shipping is appropriate for the flute size in the corrugated box you’re using.
 It’s also not uncommon to find a corrugated box using multiple levels of flutes to strengthen the box.